 Transactional leadership discussed throughout this paper references the idea that this style of leadership is purely reliant on a transactional exchange between leader and follower.
 Transformational leadership moves beyond this relationship with hopes to empower the followers within the organization to move beyond expectations for the enhancement of the individual and the organization.
 When a leader is in a position in which they are attempting to lead organizational transformation it is important to understand how followers will respond, and how to inspire followers to want to take part in the transformational process.
 Always remember that, "people don’t buy what you do, they buy why you do it" (TEDTalks).
 This “why” is really gets individuals to look at themselves, what they stand for and align that with the cause for transformation.
 Answering why to do something is something much more personal and relatable to someone, rather than simply explaining what to do, or how to do it.

 I believe that great leaders do not tell you what to do, they show you how its done.
-As I am leading my life and the people within it I always want to have the most positive impact that my ability allows me to.
+As I am leading my life and the people within it, I always want to have the most positive impact that my ability allows me to.
 Understanding how individuals respond to transactional relationships compared to transformational relationships is all a part of that.
 The ethical leader who can inspire growth and transformation is a rare but important component to organizations and communities.
 It is leaders like these who can foster trust and empowerment in individuals.

-Works Cited
+References

 Aarons, G. A. (2006).
 Transformational and Transactional Leadership: Association With Attitudes Toward Evidence-Based Practice.
 Psychiatric Services, 57(8), 1162-1169. doi:10.1176/ps.2006.57.8.1162

 Bass, B. M. (1990).
 From transactional to transformational leadership: Learning to share the vision.
 Organizational Dynamics, 18(3), 19-31. doi:10.1016/0090-2616(90)90061-s

 Brown, M. E., Trevin ̃o, L. K., & Harrison, D. A. (2005).
 Ethical leadership: A social learning perspective for construct develop- ment and testing.
 Organizational Behavior and Human Decision Processes, 97(2), 117–134.